Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observational results of HVC AC-III

-The \ion{H}{I} spectra exhibit well-defined Gaussian profiles with typical line widths of $\sim 20~\mathrm{km~s^{-1}}$.
-At positions where the $M_2$-derived line width is large, the spectra can be decomposed into two Gaussian components, each with $\Delta V \sim 20~\mathrm{km~s^{-1}}$ (see Figure~\ref{fig_speexample} for example).
-Even in pixels where $M_2$ gives narrower widths (e.g., p2 in Figure~\ref{fig_mommaps}), Gaussian fitting still recovers $\Delta V \sim 20~\mathrm{km~s^{-1}}$.
-This shows that the reduced $M_2$ values are not intrinsic, but result from low-intensity spectra with masked Gaussian wings.
+The observed \ion{H}{I} spectra exhibit well-defined Gaussian profiles with typical line widths of $\sim 20~\mathrm{km~s^{-1}}$.
+At positions where the $M_2$-derived line width appears large, the spectra can be decomposed into two distinct Gaussian components, each retaining a line width of $\Delta V \sim 20~\mathrm{km~s^{-1}}$ (see Fig.~\ref{fig_speexample} for examples).
+Even in pixels where the $M_2$ method yields narrower widths (such as position p2 in the right panel of Fig.~\ref{fig_mommaps}), multi-component Gaussian fitting still recovers a characteristic width of $\Delta V \sim 20~\mathrm{km~s^{-1}}$.
+This consistency demonstrates that the reduced $M_2$ values in those regions are an artifact of low-intensity profiles where the faint Gaussian wings drop below the masking threshold, rather than an intrinsic physical narrowing of the gas.